Apply to SCC

 Application Process

 To best prepare an application, we suggest speaking with current and former Senate members.
 We value concrete answers that clearly outline the applicant’s vision for the future of academics at UT Austin.
-There are many opportunities for prospective Senate members to engage with our community during and before the application period, including tea-times, coffee chats, office hours, and information sessions.
+There are many opportunities for prospective Senate members to engage with our community during and before the application period, including tabling, tea-times, meet-and-greets, and information sessions.

 If you have any questions about Senate, the application process, or opportunities for incoming members, please email our Membership Director at membership.utsenate@gmail.com.